plugblockchain/api/docs/METHODS_STORAGE.md

 - **summary**:   Total funds available to this module for spending.

 ▸ **proposalBond**(): `Permill`
-- **summary**:   Proportion of funds that should be bonded in order to place a proposal.
+- **summary**:   Fraction of a proposal's value that should be bonded in order to place the proposal.
 An accepted proposal gets these back.
-A rejected proposal doesn't.
+A rejected proposal does not.

 ▸ **proposalBondMinimum**(): `BalanceOf`
 - **summary**:   Minimum amount of funds that should be placed in a deposit for making a proposal.